 Pimento Cheese Sandwiches

 Use cookie cutters and easy-to-cut bread to make sandwich cutouts.
-The bread can be cut the day before, but the filling should be added the day you plan to serve them.
-Store the bread in a zipper bag with all the air squeezed out to keep it fresh.
+The bread can be cut the day before, but the filling should be added the day you plan to serve it.
+Store the bread in a zipper bag, squeezing out all the air to keep it fresh.
 Use two sizes of cutters to get the most cutouts from a slice of bread.
-Click here for a pimento cheese recipe.
+Click here for a pimento cheese recipe.Â

 Pork Tenderloin Crostini

-Desserts for Valentine’s Day Board
+Desserts for Valentine’s Day Food Board

 Strawberries